tonyliu7870/aws-lambda-configuration/README.md

 3. Programmatic access via library
     Install the library/module to your serverless project.

-# Library List
+## Library List
 JavaScript (TypeScript): [aws-lambda-configuration-js](https://github.com/tonyliu7870/aws-lambda-configuration-js)
 Python: In future

-# aws-lambda-configuration Performance
-Memory Usage
-37MB + amount of cache

-Time (for getting a string config: "sampleValue")
-Cold Start + No cache: \~2700ms
-Warm + Without cache: 400ms\~1200ms
-With cache: 50ms\~200ms
-With cache & Very frequent access: 40ms\~80ms

-# Best Practices
+## Best Practices
 - Cache Related:
-    - Use cache mechanism, get(), for config that are \[relatively stable & frequently get & short period of fault tolerant\], e.g. global server settings, cors settings, 3 parties credentials settings, etc.
+    - Use cache mechanism, get(), for config that are \[relatively stable & frequently get & allow short period of fault tolerant\], e.g. global server settings, cors settings, 3 parties credentials settings, etc.
-    - Otherwise, use direct way, getDirect().
+    - Otherwise, use direct way, get({ mode: direct }).
 - Table Naming:
     - Use tableName separates development stages, e.g. `lambda-configurations-dev`, `lambda-configurations-stage`, `lambda-configurations-prod`
     - Use tableName separates projects, e.g. `projectA-configurations-dev`, `projectB-configurations-prod`
-  So that your project's settings will not be accidentally modified by some newer of this library using the same AWS company account
+    So that your project's settings will not be accidentally modified by some newer of this library using the same AWS account
 - Document Naming:
     - Use standard documentName, e.g. `settings` for normal server settings (ids, name, domain, etc.) and `secrets` for sensitive settings (tokens, server credentials, keys, etc.)
     - Use 1 document for 1 unit (user/device/account/etc), i.e. use documentName separates users' settings, e.g. a uuid/v4 string.
 Make sure you don't have a user called `settings` or `secrets`